Mangere

 Harbour-Zone Flood Management

-Low-lying areas of Mangere, particularly Mangere Bridge and sections near the Manukau Harbour, face flood risk from combined rainfall and tidal events.
-Civil construction must incorporate elevated building platforms, resilient drainage systems, and overland flow paths that account for harbour-influenced water levels during storm events.
+Low-lying Mangere, particularly Mangere Bridge and sections near the Manukau Harbour, faces flood risk from combined rainfall and tidal events.
+You can't engineer for one without accounting for the other.
+Elevated building platforms, resilient drainage systems, overland flow paths that still function when harbour water levels are elevated during storm events.

 Large-Scale Housing Renewal